cmeeren/Fling/README.md

 helper performs the necessary inserts/updates/deletes.
 It skips updating identical records (compared using `=`).

 Everything is done in the order you specify here.
 For to-many child entities, all deletes are performed first, then each new child is either inserted or updated (or skipped if it’s equal).
+For batched to-many child entities, all deletes are performed first, then all updates, then all inserts.

 For to-many and optional to-one children, you specify a function to get the ID (typically the table’s primary key) of the DTO.
 This will be passed to the `delete` function if the entity needs to be deleted, and is used for to-many